-The results of the 3-level HLM analyses (see Table 4) indicated that at level 1, males reported significantly higher levels of whole-school connectedness than female students (π = 0.09, p < .001; $\Delta = .12$) and Black students' report of whole-school connectedness was significantly lower (i.e., 0.12 standard deviation decrease) than students who were not Black (π = -0.05, p < .05; $\Delta = -.07$).
-At level 2 (classroom), the percent of males present was significantly associated with whole-school connectedness ($\beta = -0.11$, p < .05; $\Delta = -.14$); specifically, students reported significantly lower levels of whole-school connectedness as the percentage of male students in the classroom increased.
+The results of the three-level HLM analyses (see Table 4) indicated that at Level 1, males reported significantly higher levels of whole-school connectedness than female students $(\pi = 0.09, p < .001; \Delta = .12)$ and Black students' report of whole-school connectedness was significantly lower (i.e., 0.12 standard deviation decrease) than students who were not Black ($\pi = -0.05$, p < .05; $\Delta = -.07$).
+At Level 2 (classroom), the percentage of males present was significantly associated with whole-school connectedness ($\beta =$ $-0.11, p < .05; \Delta = -.14$; specifically, students reported significantly lower levels of whole-school connectedness as the percentage of male students in the classroom increased.
 However, positive behavior support was not associated with whole-school connectedness.
-At level 3, the percentage of students receiving FARMS was negatively associated with whole-school engagement ($\gamma = -0.005$, p < .01; $\Delta = -.006$), such that students reported lower levels of whole-school connectedness in schools as the percentage of students receiving FARMS increased.
+At Level 3, the percentage of students receiving FARMS was negatively associated with whole-school engagement ($\gamma = -0.005$, p < .01; $\Delta =$ -.006), such that students reported lower levels of wholeschool connectedness in schools as the percentage of students receiving FARMS increased.
 Although these effects were all statistically significant, effects were small in size for a single unit change in the predictor variable.
 As noted above, however, the effect is considerably larger when one considers a 10% or 20% increase in the predictor.